CityOfZion/mkapi/README.md

 - Fall type back to raw string if evaluation fails due to all exceptions, not only `NameError`
 - Skip class if failed to get attributes (give a warning?)
 - Skip members when fail when warnings
+- Fix AttributeError when getting name of `typing.Literal`